This blog is a redo of starting to blog in August 2012, wanting to help on knowing how to judge the Green's speed in "Rainy" play condition.

 Under rainy conditions, there are many things that will slow your bowl.
 Many new bowlers think that these conditions of play problems is a "Trail and Error" part of the game of Lawn Bowls.
 (Roll the first bowl and see where it goes.. then adjust your delivery to get closer with idea that by the third bowl you should be on the jack).

-Can you afford to waste 3 bowls to get one bowl close to the jack.
-A "Trial and Error" approach to your delivery is wrong and you are better to work in the kitchen or on the Social Committee than be in a Lawn Bowls Competition.
-Your bowls "Rule one" is "Every bowl counts" and "My Post Delivery analysis" in preparation for the next bowl is where I do this sort of thinking.
-Like the "Skips Expectation" your expectation of your self and your delivery should be a high standard.
+Can you afford to waste 2 bowls (or 3 in singles) to get one bowl close to the jack.
+A "Trial and Error" approach to your delivery is wrong and you are better to go work in the kitchen or be on the club's Social Committee than be in a Lawn Bowls Competition.
+Your bowls' "Rule one" is "Every bowl counts" and your thinking is "My Post Delivery analysis where I am in preparation for the next bowl is where I do thinking and analysis.
+Like the "Skips Expectation", your expectation of your self and your delivery should be at a high standard.

 Other helpful hints.

 - Know what effect your raingear has on your delivery.
 Do you hear the movement of your raingear during your bowl delivery.
-Does it restrict your movement, balance or even destory your "Focus".
+Does it restrict your movement, balance or even destroy your "Focus".

 - Virgin Greens are worst with Rain.
 A "Virgin Green" is an area of play where no bowl has yet rolled.
 Often in the first few ends of play or when the jack has been moved away from center line.
-In rainy conditions your new "Line of Delivery"following a movement of the jack; may not have the information on the amount of water at various parts of that line.
+In rainy conditions your new "Line of Delivery" following a movement of the jack may require a delivery when you do not have the information on the amount of water at various parts of that green on your that line.

-When possible, change your hand of delivery so you roll using more of the center of your rink where you have knowledge of the conditions of play.
+On a "Moved Jack", where possible, change your hand of delivery (forehand/Backhand) so you roll using more of the center of your rink where you have knowledge of the conditions of play.
 Remember that previous delivery line have had the water removed from the grass leaves (laid down like which happens with morning dew).
 If you took an approach line, you can after your opponent has wasted a bowl and shown the conditions; expect a fruitful delivery.
 Your "Focus" after "Calculation" in the Pre-Mat Routine is of major important, as to a quick to the mat and bowl because of the disconfort of the rain.

 - Bias is depend on the speed of the bowl...
 Faster roll gives less bias, and be aware that the quick stop of your bowl in rain may mean your bowl has little or no final bend (finish).
 Your bowls will only swing in the last few meters when it has slowed to a normal Bias speed.
 Even with wide Bias bowls do a narrow line draw for those heavy delivery on rainy greens.